Skip to main content

 • the winning bidder has standing instructions to create a new order acceptance once it receives a message from the RFQ platform that it has won.

-Although the RFQ responses were sent via standard electronic format directly to the solicitor/CAT Reporter’s OMS/EMS, the responses are not reportable in Phase 2c because the CAT Reporters sending the responses would be required to take additional action by accepting a separate order from the requestor before any execution can occur, and would therefore not be considered immediately actionable.
+The RFQ responses are permanently exempt from CAT reporting because the CAT Reporters sending the responses would be required to take additional action by accepting a separate order from the requestor before any execution can occur, and would therefore not be considered immediately actionable.

-However, the origination of the new order by the solicitor/CAT Reporter, the route of that new order to the winning bidder, and the acceptance of that order by the winning bidder are all reportable events in the phase that order would otherwise become reportable.
+However, the origination of the new order by the solicitor/CAT Reporter, the route of that new order to the winning bidder, and the acceptance of that order by the winning bidder are all reportable events.
 The solicitor/CAT Reporter would report the new order and route events; the winning bidder would report the order acceptance, as well as any subsequent actions taken to process the order.

 Example 4